 Being able to get married overlooking the gardens, before heading out onto the lawns to sip Pimms is a special thing – especially on a lovely summers afternoon, few places we’d rather be!
 The plethora of beautifully manicured gardens make for unlimited possibilities for photographs.
 We’re also big fans of the interior – we’ve found so many wonderful places to take photographs either after dark or when the weather is less than perfect, sometimes we actually hope for a bit of rain!

 You can see more images of this venue Hannah & Thomas Nonsuch mansion’ wedding.

 Sometimes it’s nice to have someone else take the strain – venues with their own in house event and catering teams do just that, they can help organise the entire day, from the schedule and timings to the food – by using a venue that can do it all, you can sit back and relax knowing everything is taken care of, leaving you to focus on the dancing and laughter.

 Pangdean Barns in Sussex

 Pangdean Barns is a place I’ve had the pleasure of working at many times over the years.
 It’s a countryside venue just outside Brighton.
-Situated right on the A23 its easy to access and yet really offers a great countryside vibe.
+Situated just off the A23 its easy to access and yet really offers a great countryside vibe.
 They offer ceremonies in the gardens & the building you have your reception in is a gorgeous old, rustic barn with the most incredible fairy light decorations in the rafters.
 Utterly stunning.

 I’ve been there for weddings all year round and it just works whatever the weather is doing.
 On sunny days you can make the most of the gardens for your drink reception and group photos, head up into the fields and over the hills for your couple photographs.
 But if the weather is slightly less pleasant, the inside becomes the most cosy and warm space – just the ticket for when the British weather doesn’t work out for you, or for winter weddings.